-In line with our Group expansion pipe line, we have executed Sale and Purchase Agreement on 31-January-2024 with PIIP developer, Central Spectrum (M) Sdn Bhd for the proposed acquisitions of 3 parcels of leasehold lands approximately 12.85 acres which located in PIIP phase 3B for an aggregate cash consideration of approximately RM42.00 million.
-Estimated delivery of vacant possession by January 2027, The Group intended to further expand warehousing services in the next 3 to 5 years.
+In line with our Group expansion pipe line, as announced, we have purchased 3 parcels of under development leasehold lands of approximately 12.85 acres which located in PIIP phase 3B, currently reached 35% of development progress stage by the developer and estimated delivery of vacant possession by January 2027, The Group intended to further expand warehousing services in the next 3 to 5 years.

-In our effort of continuing upgrade our services quality, our Group also obtained Authorised Economic Operator ("AEO") certification by Royal Malaysian Customs Department and Asia Pacific Transported Asset Protection Association ("TAPA") certification certified by British Standards Institution.
+In our effort of continuing upgrade our services quality, our Group also maintained Authorised Economic Operator ("AEO") certification by RMCD and Asia Pacific Transported Asset Protection Association ("TAPA") certification certified by British Standards Institution.
 We believe continued improvement activities will contribute positively to the future earnings of the Group by offering certified reliable, more efficient, cost and time savings services to our existing customers and gain confidence from potential new customers.

 As our Group move forward on our journey to attain sustainable long-term growth, we are determined to overcome all internal and external challenges and continue to explore new areas of opportunities.
-We are confident that Tri-Mode will continue to be resilient and rise above the challenges with better performance during FY 2024, our approaches going forward will continue to deliver good financial return for our Group and enhance shareholders' value.
+We are confident that Tri-Mode will continue to be resilient and rise above the challenges with better performance during FY 2025, our approaches going forward will continue to deliver good financial return for our Group and enhance shareholders' value.